JeanMarcFlamand/MPC-MassPropertiesCalculator/README.md

   ### Console Demo
   1. Go to the release and Download the [AppPackages.zip.](https://github.com/JeanMarcFlamand/MPC-MassPropertiesCalculator/releases)
   2. Extact files.
-  3. Lunch the MPC-MassPropertiesCalculator.Installer_xxxx.xxx.xxx.x_x64.appxbundle files.
+  3. Lunch the MPC-MassPropertiesCalculator.Installer.appinstaller or the Index.html files.

   ## Roadmap: